-What does partner status mean?
+What does being a diversity and inclusion partner mean?

 - Continuous improvement around equality and diversity within their own organisation.